 Hilo tops this list as the best place to retire in Hawaii for its reasonable cost of living and relaxing lifestyle.
 In fact, it’s much cheaper than the more popular cities in Hawaii.
-The cost of living index is 18% less expensive than the state average, according to AreaVibes.
+The cost-of-living index is 18% less expensive than the state average, according to AreaVibes.

-Outside of the cost advantages, Hilo is popular for its various gardens, zoo and distinctive rainbow waterfalls.
+Outside of the cost advantages, Hilo is popular for its gardens, zoo and distinctive rainbow waterfalls.
 Panaewa Rainforest Zoo has more than 80 animal species.
 There’s also the Japanese-style Lili’uokalani Park and Gardens or the Hawaii Tropical Botanical Garden to visit.

 Finding the Best Places to Retire in Hawaii